 If you want to take full advantage of the 7.1-channel surround sound, you need to use a PC operating on Windows 10, 64-bit.
 This is an annoying caveat; however, Razer provides a complimentary download code.

 While the frequency response chart appears rather odd, the headphones sound good for their price point.
 Bass notes receive the most emphasis—typical for gaming headsets—as this makes explosions more impactful.
-Vocal frequencies are nearly as boosted, making it easier to character and teammate dialogue.
+Vocal frequencies are boosted, making it easier to character and teammate dialogue.
 The broad dip from 1-6.5kHz isn’t as dramatic as it looks, but does subject high-pitched frequencies, like harmonics, to auditory masking.
 This is most notable in music playback rather than gameplay, as it can be difficult to hear a chord’s resonate detail.

 Isolation is fine but nothing spectacular: Hot Pocket lovers will still hear the microwave running.
 While I played music through the headphones, the microwave’s hum at least was rendered null.
 If you need to stay undisturbed during gameplay, find a secluded room to set up shop.